unmtransinfo/idg-cfde/README.md

 Illuminating the Druggable Genome (IDG) code, tools, and workflows for integration, harmonization and FAIRification in the Common Fund Data Ecosystem (CFDE).

-The CFDE IDG Data Coordinating Center (DCC) team is led by PI Christophe Lambert, PhD, of UNM.
+The CFDE IDG Data Coordinating Center (DCC) team is located at the University of New Mexico, and led by Co-PIs Christophe Lambert, PhD, and Jeremy Yang, PhD.

 ## Manifests